-In 2020 the Group will continue investing efforts to expand its production capacity as well as integration of automation.
+In 2021 the Group plans to continue investing efforts to expand its production capacity as well as integration of automation.
 In addition to its normal course of business the Group will continue its ongoing searching of new markets as well as other business opportunities in order to keep expanding its core business.
-The Group estimates that the market trend in year 2020 will be similar to 2019.
-Regarding the Corona Virus effects - see paragraph B above and note 20 to the Consolidated Financial Statements as at December 31, 2019.